nerzh/everscale-client-ruby/README.md

     # INPUT: ParamsOfQueryTransactionTree
     # in_msg: String -     #     # Input message id.
     # abi_registry: Array&lt;Optional&gt; -     #     # List of contract ABIs that will be used to decode message bodies.
 Library will try to decode each returned message body using any ABI from the registry.
+    # timeout: Number&lt;Optional&gt; -     #     # Timeout used to limit waiting time for the missing messages and transaction.    #     # If some of the following messages and transactions are missing yetThe maximum waiting time is regulated by this option.
+    #   #     # Default value is 60000 (1 min).

     # RESPONSE: ResultOfQueryTransactionTree
     # messages: Array -     #     # Messages.